ConradHughes/davical/README.md

 ### Settings Added
 - Exposed Ports: TCP 80 and TCP 443
 - Exposed Volumes: /config and /var/lib/postgresql/data/
 - Exposed Variables: TIME_ZONE and HOST_NAME and Locales (LC_ALL, LANG).
 There is a bug with DAVICAL_LANG for lang interface, I will fix it soon.
-Postgres keeps the language you choose
+Postgres keeps the language you choose.

 For other details go to the README of the original project: https://github.com/datze/davical